westEND Music Review

 The production was flawless and especially stood out on tracks like, “Ride.”
 With a total of six producers on this project, this local rapper aimed for top-notch sound and arrangment — and hit it right on target.
 All of the songs were crisp, fluid, and polished.
 Comprised of 16 tracks, however, the length of the album may have prevented other gems to shine.
 There were a couple surprises tucked throughout this album like “Plush Interior,” a female-focused song, but all in all, less is more, especially for work with such a strong message.

 The album closes with the title track “Tears on the Page” featuring the soulful Calvin Little that highlights how Ahzay used music to get through hard times…and still does.

 ‘I been through it all.
 Told myself I’d never fall.
 I put my mind in the music, until it takes ahold me.
 Now there’s tears on the page…”

 Vol. 1 vs. Vol. 2.
 Which one was better?

 While his previous work tapped into the darker side of life in real-time, this album spoke of the sunrise.

-In volume 1 he was green to the challenges he was facing.
+In volume 1, he was green to the challenges he was facing.
 These obstacles were intimidating and life-changing and demanded a different man within him.
 The man has emerged, grown, and evolved.
 Now he’s defined, adjusted, and knows how to navigate through life.
 Though Volume 1 had more diversity in song selection and sound, Volume 2 had better cohesion that serves best for storytelling.
-The progress is noticeable between the two projects, with stronger delivery, better cohesion and song arrangement.

 The Gold Sodium series was a superior work of art.
 The collection evoked emotion across the spectrum and told real life stories.
 Ahzay continues to create his own lane and sound that makes him a noteworthy contender in the rap game.